- Fear Free

-When she's not working Dr. Cashwell enjoys riding horses, working with her dogs, sailing with her husband Jim, and keeping up with son Cash (a recent graduate of Auburn University and current grad student at CSU and daughter Erin (a graduate and grad student at Florida State University and current doctoral student at The University of Texas at Arlington).
+When she's not working Dr. Cashwell enjoys riding horses, working with her dogs, sailing with her husband Jim, and keeping up with son Cash (a recent graduate of Auburn University and current grad student at CSU and daughter Erin (graduate at Florida State University and current doctoral student at The University of Texas at Arlington).

 Dr. Erin M. Herrin

 Dr. Herrin received her B.S. in Animal and Dairy Sciences from Auburn University in 2000.
 She graduated from the Tuskegee University School of Veterinary Medicine in May 2004.
-She practiced in Montgomery, Alabama for one year, in Tallassee, Alabama for one year, and then joined the Companion Animal Hospital team in May 2006 in Phenix City, AL.
+She joined the Companion Animal Hospital team in May 2006 in Phenix City, AL.